sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 - **Over-Provisioning:** Over-provisioning helps maintain consistent performance and extends the lifespan of the SSD by providing additional resources for wear leveling and bad block management.
 - **Garbage collection:** When files are deleted or modified, the old data needs to be erased and marked as available for new data.
 Reserved blocks can help facilitate this process by providing a temporary location to move valid data from blocks that need to be erased.

-**Temperature** - Extreme temperatures can affect SSD performance.
+- **Temperature** - Extreme temperatures can affect SSD performance.
 Excessive heat can lead to throttling to prevent damage, while extreme cold can slow down data access.
+- **Firmware, Health** - These fields are self-explanatory

-### **2.2 Priority 1 Attributes**
+### **2.2 Static Attributes**

-**These are a combination of static (S) and dynamic (D) fields, offering secondary information that provides additional context about the SSD**
+**These attributes provide informational context about the Storage disk**

-    - Vendor Model (S)
+- Vendor Model
-    - Serial Number (S)
+- Serial Number
-    - Firmware (S)
-    - Health (D)

 These fields are self-explanatory.

 ### **2.3 `storagemond` Daemon Flow**

-1. `storagemond` would be started by the `pmon` docker container
+1. The "storagemond" process will be initiated by the "pmon" Docker container.
-2. The daemon would gather the static info once init-ed, by leveraging the `SsdUtil` class and update the StateDB
+2. Upon initialization, the daemon will gather static information utilizing S.M.A.R.T capabilities through instantiated class objects such as SsdUtil and EmmcUtil.
+This information will be subsequently updated in the StateDB.
-3. It would parse the priority 0 attributes by leveraging `SsdUtil` class and update the StateDB every hour.
+3. The daemon will parse dynamic attributes also utilizing S.M.A.R.T capabilities via the corresponding class member functions, and update the StateDB on an hourly basis.

-**NOTE:** The design requires a concurrent PR wherein SsdUtil class is enhanced to gather IO Read/Write stats and Reserved Blocks information as detailed in section [2.4.1 below](#241-ssdbase-api-additions).
+**NOTE:** The design requires a concurrent PR wherein EmmcUtil, SsdUtil classes are enhanced to gather Disk and FS IO Read/Write stats and Reserved Blocks information as detailed in section [2.4.1 below](#241-ssdbase-api-additions).

 This is detailed in the sequence diagram below: